No items found.

 • How It Works

 Enclomiphene is a selective estrogen receptor modulator (SERM).
-It is an isomer of clomiphene primarily responsible for desired pharmacological effects, whereas zuclomiphene is the isomer responsible for side effects.
+It is the isomer of clomiphene primarily responsible for desired pharmacological effects, whereas zuclomiphene is the isomer associated with unwanted effects.
 Enclomiphene antagonizes estrogen in the hypothalamic-pituitary-gonadal axis to induce Luteinizing Hormone (LH) and Follicle Stimulating Hormone (FSH).
 LH stimulates the Leydig cells to produce testosterone.
-The intratesticular testosterone supports spermatogenesis and also confers broader systemic testosterone pharmacology.
-FSH works synergistically with LH, acting on the Sertoli cells of the testes and play a role in spermatogenesis, sperm maturation, and sperm quality.1,2
+Intratesticular testosterone supports spermatogenesis and also confers broader systemic testosterone pharmacology.
+FSH acts on the Sertoli cells of the testes, and in concert with LH, modulates sperm health.
+FSH is instrumental in the functionality of spermatogenesis, sperm maturation, and sperm quality.1,2

 • F.A.Q

-Q. I am already on enclomiphene to increase testosterone while preserving fertility.
+Q. I am already on enclomiphene to promote testosterone while maintaining fertility.
 Can I use it with any other meds that will support fertility goals even further?

 A. Yes.
-Low dose gonadorelin or hCG are often used in men on exogenous testosterone to help protect from fertility collapse.
+Low dose gonadorelin or hCG are often used in men on exogenous testosterone to support the maintenance of fertility potential.
 But keep in mind that gonadorelin and hCG can also be used in men on enclomiphene to further augment fertility.

 Q. I want to get the most out of enclomiphene.
 Will I get a stronger effect using it on all 7 days of a week?